 The recipe is straightforward.
 Dare I say easy?
 Case in point, I made the dough for this pie in the food processor, like I lazily like to do.
 It takes minutes, literally.
 And when I was done pulsing in the water, I broke all the rules.
 I hit the “ON” button on the food processor and I let that sucker run until the dough clumped into a ball.
 You would think I’d ruined it.
 Nope.
 It was fine.
 See, my recipe can survive “over” mixing in the food processor.
 It’s fine.
 It’s crisp, flaky enough.

-Hey, this isn’t puff pastry dough and let’s not aim for that!
+Hey, this isn’t homemade puff pastry and let’s not aim for that!
 This is pie dough.
 The dough I made rolled out beautifully, didn’t crack, didn’t stick much.
 The dough holds its shape when baked.
 It doesn’t ooze butter and become greasy.
 It doesn’t budge as it bakes.

 Remember to read the label of your apple butter and to choose wisely.
 I didn’t use an apple butter that is apple sauce mixed with butter.
 The apple butter for this recipe is 100% apples cooked down to a mahogany, buttery, molasses-flavoured apple spread.
 Sometimes there may be a little apple juice on the ingredient label and that’s fine.